jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 Linking is the process of combining multiple object files into an executable that the operating system can load and run.
 The linker resolves symbol references, performs relocations to establish final memory addresses, and adds necessary runtime metadata like the program entry point and dynamic linking information.

 When we finish the compilation process of the program we started with we get the following symbol table.
-This is a lot, so we'll break it down by pieces.
+This is a lot, so we'll break it down into the most important pieces.

 ```symbolstable
 000000000000038c r  abi_tag